Niroth36/SimpleEshop/GITOPS.md

 ## Conclusion

 This GitOps workflow provides a robust and automated way to deploy SimpleEshop to a Kubernetes cluster.
-By separating the CI and CD processes, it ensures that the deployment is always in sync with the desired state defined in the GitOps repository.
+By separating the CI and CD processes, it ensures that the deployment is always in sync with the desired state defined in the GitOps directory.